Don’t navigate the healthcare maze alone.

 Scheduling and keeping routine doctor visits or screenings, checking on cholesterol and blood pressure levels help to indicate what, if any, measures need to be taken to ensure elder health.

-Flu shots, eye exams, visits to the dentist and dermatologist are all important.
+Flu shots, eye exams, visits to the dentist and dermatologist are all important, and just some of the elder concierge services we offer.
 Coordinating home management for an elderly person is crucial to their continued wellbeing.

 Modifying a Home to Allow Aging in Place